About us

 Upcoming events

-For our potluck, please choose a recipe from The Book of Sichuan Chili Crisp or from the Fly By Jing website.
+For our potluck, please choose a recipe from The Talisman of Happiness.
 Let us know what dish or dishes you plan to bring in the comments for this event.

 If your RSVP includes +1 guest, please plan to bring at least two dishes from the cookbook.
 The target number of attendees and dishes is 12.

-We love welcoming new folks to the group, and ask that you only RSVP for this event if you fully plan to show up.
-If fate deems you must change your plans, please update your RSVP ASAP, so other members have time to join and to prepare for the potluck.
+We ask that you only RSVP if you fully plan to show up.
+If fate deems you must change your plans, please update your RSVP as soon as you are certain.
+We want members on the waitlist to have time to prepare.

-Please, please do not join the waitlist unless you plan to be ready to take up the opportunity to join us when it arises.
-A half-hearted choice to sign up but expect it "won't happen anyway" only ruins things for the next up.
+Please do not join the waitlist unless you plan to be ready to take up the opportunity to join us when it arises.
+A half-hearted choice to sign up but expect it "won't happen anyway" spoils things for the next member up.

-I ask that guests to my home have their true identity in their member profile - a photograph that looks like you and a name you prefer to be called.2 attendees
+I ask that guests to my home have their true identity in their member profile - a photograph that looks like you and a name you prefer to be called.

 Past events